Best Poker Sites

 Hands that are good to check-raise have a decent amount of equity but don’t have any showdown value.
 By check-raising these hands, you give yourself two ways to win the pot: your opponent folds, or you make the best hand.

-You should check-raise bluff on boards you think your opponent will be too often, boards that are good for your range, or on boards where your hand has good equity but would prefer not to see a showdown.
+You should check-raise as a bluff on boards you think your opponent will bet too often, boards that are good for your range, or on boards where your hand has good equity but would prefer not to see a showdown.

 Check-raising in poker is a great way to build a pot when you have a strong hand and is also a great way to apply maximum pressure when you’re bluffing.